vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 41. What is filter?
+## 41. What is a filter?

 ### Answer:
-`filter` returns elements
-that match a condition.
+`filter` returns elements that match a condition.

 ### Example:
 ```swift